Top of the page

-A child is physically capable of being toilet-trained when he or she develops muscle control over the bowel and bladder.
+A child is physically capable of being toilet-trained when your child develops muscle control over the bowel and bladder.
 This rarely happens before 18 months of age.

 Some basic signs that your child has bowel and bladder control include the following:

-Your child must also be able to climb and remove clothing.
-And he or she must be able to talk enough to communicate with you about the need to use the toilet.
+Your child must also be able to remove clothing and climb onto and use the toilet with some help.
+And your child must be able to communicate with you about the need to use the toilet.

 Your child may be physically ready to toilet train after 18 months of age.
 But emotional readiness may take more time.
 Your child must want to use the toilet.
-And he or she must be willing to co-operate with you during the toilet-training process.
-For example, training typically does not go well if your child is in the stage where "no" is his or her automatic response to every request.
+And your child must be willing to co-operate with you during the toilet-training process.
+For example, training often doesn't go well if your child is in the stage where "no" is their automatic response to every request.

 Your child shows emotional readiness for toilet training in several ways.
-He or she may:
+Your child may:

-Be careful of getting too excited about your child's readiness after he or she shows one or two of these signs.
+Be careful of getting too excited about your child's readiness after they show one or two of these signs.
 A child may be excited about using the potty, only to lose interest very quickly.